Frequently asked questions

 Why does Québec only show convictions?

 Québec doesn’t publish routine inspection results.
-The MAPAQ (the provincial agriculture and food ministry) inspects restaurants, but only court convictions under the Food Products Act are public.
+MAPAQ (the Québec ministry of agriculture, fisheries, and food) inspects restaurants, but only court convictions under the Food Products Act (Loi sur les produits alimentaires, P-29) are part of the public record.
+Pass or Fail also aggregates Montréal’s own conviction dataset from the City’s open-data portal.
 A Québec restaurant page with no record means the operator hasn’t been convicted of a food-safety offence.
-Most haven’t.

 Can a restaurant get its records removed?

-No. Health inspection records are public information published by public bodies.
-We mirror those records under each authority’s open-data licence.
+Generally, no. Health inspection records are public information published by public bodies, and Pass or Fail mirrors what each authority publishes.
 If an operator believes a record is factually wrong, the request needs to go to the originating health authority.
+For requests under privacy legislation (such as PIPEDA), email contact@passorfail.ca.

 How do I correct an error in a record?